alifatma622/Slash-AI-Internship/README.md

 # Additional Functionalities
 1. Confusion Matrix: A confusion matrix is generated to visualize the performance of the model in terms of correct and incorrect classifications.
-2.Loss and Accuracy Visualization: Loss and accuracy curves are plotted for both the training and testing sets to visualize the training process and identify any overfitting or underfitting
+2. Loss and Accuracy Visualization: Loss and accuracy curves are plotted for both the training and testing sets to visualize the training process and identify any overfitting or underfitting